Deloitte GDPR Benchmarking Survey: The time is now

 - Data portability

-This report examines this and other matters related to compliance with the GDPR and makes pragmatic recommendations on how to comply with the areas respondents feel present the greatest challenges.
-Most importantly, this report considers how privacy can become more than a compliance exercise; how it can become a real business asset and enabler, and maybe even a competitive advantage.
+This report makes pragmatic recommendations on how to comply with the most challenging areas related to GDPR.
+Most importantly, it explains how privacy can become more than a compliance exercise; how it can turn into a real business asset and enabler, and maybe even a competitive advantage.